system76/docs/_articles/custom-mouse-buttons.md

 By default xbindkeys does not start on reboot and you will need to add it using the <u>Startup Application Preferences</u>.

-Once the application is opened then click the **Add** button then name the program to something like 'xbindkeys', enter the command for the application 'xbindkeys'.
+Once the application is opened then click the **Add** button then name the program to something like 'xbindkeys', enter the command for the application which is 'xbindkeys'.
 Now click the **Add** button and your done!

 ### Caveats